Who is a refugee claimant in Canada? | An intro for asylum seekers!

 Application after entry

-You could take the following steps to become a refugee claimant after entering Canada.
+After entering Canada, you could take the following steps to become a refugee claimant.

 - Prepare the forms and collect the documents as much as you can.